-Three of the Company's investment properties were valued at 30 April 2021 using the Income Approach by independent professionally qualified valuers who hold a recognised relevant professional qualification and have recent experience in the locations and segments of the investment property valued.
+The Company's management performed the valuation of all investment properties in the current year using the Income Approach Valuation method.
+In the prior year, three properties were valued by independent professionally qualified valuers who hold a recognised relevant professional qualification and have recent experience in the locations and segments of the investment property valued.
 These properties are: Lot 17 D to H Garden Road; Lot #1 Price Plaza Mall and Price Plaza South.

-The Company's management performed the valuation of the remaining investment properties in the current year and prior year using the Income Approach Valuation method.
 The management team comprises of individuals with over 120 years of combined experience in property conceptualisation development, construction and management of a diverse portfolio of premier properties in Trinidad and Tobago.
 This method is used to estimate the value of properties which are regarded as investments and moreover, where the basis of arriving at the market price is directly related to the income which the property is producing or capable of producing.